ldemyanov/rsschool-cv/cv.md

 * **Discord RSS**: Leonid Demyanov (@ldemaynov)

 # 3. About myself:
+I'm 22 y.o.
 I love programming and study at rolling scopes school.
 My goal is to finish the stage1 on the first try.
 My strength is patience and discipline.

 # 4. Skills